-The values that Planner can choose from for the field computer, are retrieved from a method on the Solution implementation: CloudBalance.getComputerList(), which returns a list of all computers in the current data set.
-The valueRangeProviderRefs property is used to pass this information to the Planner.
+The values that Planner can choose from for the field computer, are retrieved from a method on the Solution implementation: CloudBalance.getComputerList() which returns a list of all computers in the current data set.
+We tell Planner about this by using the valueRangeProviderRefs property.